quantumgardener/qg.blog/content/notes/Tagging Journal Entries.md

 date: 2024-03-10
 growth: "[[Evergreen]]"
 ---
 These are the tags I apply to [[31 Journal|Journal entries]].
 They are a means of quickly bringing related entries together so that I can see themes.
 Journals can have more than one tag.
+These tags follow the [[Tag Guidelines]].

 > [!TIP] I'm slowly working through all past entries checking they are correctly tagged and doing things like adding a photo when I know there is one of relevance.